shenanigans/node-doczar/README.md

 --j, --js, --jsmod | Loads the filename with [required](https://github.com/defunctzombie/node-required) and documents every required source file.
 --node             | Automatically fills the `--jsmod`, `--parse` and `--root` options for a Node.js module by reading `./package.json`.
 --with             | Include a prebuilt standard library in the documentation.
 Standard libraries may be selected automatically when using other options (such as `--jsmod` or `--parse`) which imply a specific environment.
 --parse            | [Parse](#syntax-parsing) selected files as source code using inline documentation.
-Mimics the more familiar behavior of javadoc-derived documentation systems.
 --root             | Prefixes a path to every documented or parser-generated declaration.
 The root path is overridden by the first `@module` directive found in each file.
 The path of a `@module` tag is **never** affected by the `--root` option.
-The `--parse` option does not apply the root path to external dependencies.
+The `--parse` option does not apply to external dependencies.
---dev              | Display Components marked with the `@development` modifier.
---api              | Display **only** Components marked with the `@api` modifier.
 --raw              | Log console events as json strings instead of pretty printing them. (`doczar` uses [Bunyan](https://github.com/trentm/node-bunyan) logging)
 --json             | Create an `index.json` file in each directory instead of a rendered `index.html`.
 --date             | By default, every page is marked with the (local) time it was generated.
 This option explicitly sets the datestamp on each page.
 Accepts any date/time string compatible with the common javascript Date constructor.
 --noDeps, --nodeps | Skip library dependencies.
 --noImply, --noimp | Do not allow shell options to load a standard doc library by implying the `--with` option.
---jTrap, --jtrap   | Ensures that all javadoc-flavored documentation produced by the parser is contained within the parent `@module`.